The TL;DR

 “NYU requires one letter of recommendation from a teacher, counselor, coach, supervisor, or anyone else in a position of authority.”

-Immediately, we received questions from students eager to understand how this would impact their admissions process.
+Every admissions season, we get questions from students eager to understand how this impacts their admissions process.
 As you’ll see, it doesn’t change much.

 Why the change?